Brush up your flash fiction –

 Edition III of our One Sentence Poetry Contest is underway.
 Winners of this popular contest will appear in the Summer Issue of the magazine in June.

 Poetry of a single sentence has a long history in literature.
 John Keats’ Bright star, would I were steadfast, Ezra Pound’s In a Station of the Metro, William Carlos Williams’ The Red Wheelbarrow, Linda Paston’s The New Dog, to name a few.

 The Simple Rules: Each poem should have a title and should consist of a single English sentence with conventional punctuation.
 There is no limit on length.

 You may include up to 3 one sentence poems in your entry, which must be a single spaced .doc or .docx file.
 Do not include any identifying information within the body of the document.
 Multiple entries are allowed.

 Open for entries from February 15th to May 15th, 2019

 The Money: $50 will be awarded to three winning poems.
 Our editors will also choose at least 10 additional entries for publication.
 Winners and all entries selected for publication will receive a print copy of the issue (an $11 value).

 The entry fee of $5 must be paid via credit card or Pay Pal through Submittable.
-All entries will receive a PDF copy of the contest issue (a $5 value) in July of 2019, so the net cost of your first entry is ZERO.
+All entries will receive a PDF copy of the contest issue (a $5 value), so the net cost of your first entry is $ZERO.